-HOW TO PREVENT AND REDUCE THE SIGNS OF AGING IN THE EYE COUNTOUR
+HOW TO PREVENT AND REDUCE THE SIGNS OF AGING IN THE EYE CONTOUR

-Eye Contour Cream to Prevent Eye Contour Aging
+Eye Contour Cream to Slow Down the Aging of the Periorbital Area

 To prevent the aging of the eye contour, it is recommended to start using a good eye contour in your twenties the same way you moisturize and nourish the skin in the rest of your face.
 At that young age you can start using it three times a week and as you grow older, 30s, 40s, increase the frequency and use it every day.
 As you notice the first lines around the eyes, you will probably want to use it morning and night; it is a personal choice, based on how your skin responds and how feel about it.

 If you have been applying your eye contour cream and protected the area from sun exposure before wrinkles appeared, you may have significantly slowed down the aging process.
 But even though, wrinkles will appear one day, and when it happens you need to combine your cream with something a little stronger that helps you renew your skin.